 However, while speed walking we got turned around and found ourselves starting up Watchman Trail.
 There didn’t seem to be anyone else on the trail and we could see the sunlight hitting the east side of the canyon just above us, so we decided to chase after it.
 We quickly rose up into the hills and away from the hustle and bustle of the visitor center below.
 Steep and gravelly in a few sections, it was pleasant hiking in the cool afternoon air.

 After about 1.5 miles we arrived at an overlook point that offered views to the south and west.
 While it didn’t bring us to the top of The Watchman, it did give us an excellent vantage point to see the last of the sunlight slipped over the cliff face.

 While the iconic shot might have been down at the Canyon Junction bridge, we were happy with the company we had made up on the mountain.
-If you’re looking for a lesser traveled trail to catch sunset or sunrise – right next to park entrance – then we’d definitely recommend Watchman Trail.
-For more information about the hike, including a trail map, check out Joe’s Guide to Zion National Park.
+If you’re looking for a lesser traveled trail to catch sunset or sunrise – right next to the park entrance – then we’d definitely recommend the Watchman Trail.

 This hike begins at the Weeping Rock trailhead and ascends roughly 1000 feet from the main valley floor up to the entrance of a “hanging” slot canyon.
 Along the way, the trail narrows so much that the park has installed chains to keep people from falling off.
 While the hike up was certainly an exhilarating experience, it wasn’t nearly as anxiety-inducing as if we had done Angel’s.
 That’s because we had the whole trail virtually to ourselves.

 Being able to spend a few hours exploring this quiet, sleepy canyon was truly a unique experience.
-Such a beautiful place, we hope to return some day.
+It’s such a beautiful place and we hope to return someday.